 Source: Scale AI

-Donovan provides responses relevant to the chosen area and pins locations on the map with enriched metadata from citations, offering detailed and contextual information.
+Donovan provides responses relevant to the chosen area and pins locations on the map with enriched metadata from citations.

 Source: Scale AI